nuxencs/seasonpackarr/docs/SECURITY.md

 - API token auth for `/api/candidate`, `/api/match`, `/api/import`, and `/api/search`
 - explicit config-driven client credentials, including qBittorrent passwords or API keys
+- discovery database created with owner-only Unix permissions; use service-account ACLs on Windows
+- Prowlarr connection identity stored as a fingerprint, not as a plaintext API key
 - narrow HTTP surface
 - CodeQL in CI
 - Go vulnerability scanning expected in local verification